Monte Paschi's board approves rights issue to raise up to $4 billion

 Under Monte dei Paschi's restructuring plan, the rights issue will be used to pay back 3 billion euros in state loans next year.

-The bank said the size of the capital hike had been increased so that it could pay in cash interest on the loans, thus avoiding partial nationalization.
+The bank said the size of the capital hike had been increased so that it could pay in cash interest on the loans, thus avoiding partial nationalisation.

 The bailout terms state that if the bank cannot pay the 9 percent coupon the bonds carry in cash, it has to issue new shares to the Italian treasury for an equivalent amount.